abretucorazon/cafemarvin/src/pages/posts/i-love-you-work-in-progress.md

 An accidental encounter with spirituality literature introduced me to the concept of "Unconditional Love," and I stumbled on a surprised revelation on romantic relationship hidden in Thomas Hardy’s classic novel, “Far from the madding crowd.”
 I also learned that at several major world religions and ancient spirituality teachings are founded on the premise that “Love is the answer.”

-I will leave my thoughts on “Far from the madding crowd” for a later article.
-Hereby, I will share the lessons I learned on “unconditional love” from these books:
+I will leave my thoughts on “Far from the madding crowd” for a future article.
+Hereby, I will share the lessons I learned on “unconditional love” from these authors:

-* “The untethered soul” by Micheal Singer
+*  Micheal Singer,  “The untethered soul”
-* “Nonviolent communication” by Marshall Rosenberg
+* Marshall Rosenberg, “Nonviolent communication”
-* “Forty rules of love” by Elif Safak
+* Elif Safak, “Forty rules of love”
-* “The power is within you” by Louise Hay
+* Louise Hay, “The power is within you” by

 \* What is love?
 There is still an ongoing debate for philosophers and psycho-analyst since the dawn of civilization on the definition of love.
 Michael Singer offers a simple definition that seems to work well: Love is what happens when you open your hear to someone or something.